Uberspace/lab/source/guide_gitea.rst

 Check Gitea's `releases <https://github.com/go-gitea/gitea/releases/latest>`_ for the latest version.
 If a newer version is available, stop daemon by ``supervisorctl stop gitea`` and repeat the "Installation" step followed by ``supervisorctl start gitea`` to restart gitea.

+.. note:: If you are skipping some versions, Gitea might need to make some migrations to the database.
+During that time the instance is not reachable and you don't see any progress.
+To avoid this run ``gitea migrate`` before restarting the service.

 .. _Gitea: https://gitea.io/en-US/
 .. _Gogs: https://gogs.io